 - Airtight Containers: Store dried oregano in sealed glass jars away from light and heat.

-- Whole Leaves vs. Ground: Whole dried leaves retain flavor longer than ground versions—grind them yourself when needed for maximum potency.
+- Whole Leaves vs. Ground: Whole dried leaves retain flavor longer—grind them fresh when needed.

-- Fresh Bunches: Keep fresh oregano in water like a bouquet or wrap it in a damp paper towel and store it in a plastic bag in the fridge.
+- Fresh Bunches: Keep fresh oregano in water like a bouquet or wrap in a damp paper towel in the fridge.

-- Freezing: Chop fresh oregano and freeze it in ice cube trays with oil or water for easy use later.
+- Freezing: Chop fresh oregano and freeze in ice cube trays with oil or water for easy use.

 Mexican Oregano Picks